Bruce Lee Never Quit Wing Chun

 Explanation:

 This reflects Bruce’s understanding that martial arts, including Wing Chun, are vehicles for self-discovery.
-Wing Chun taught Bruce the importance of adaptability, directness, and self-expression—principles that he carried into JKD.
-He didn’t quit Wing Chun; he used it as his foundation and moved beyond its formalities to embrace its core truths.
+Wing Chun taught Bruce the importance of adaptability, directness, and self-expression—principles key to JKD.
+He didn’t quit Wing Chun; he used it as his foundation and moved beyond its patterns and molds to embrace its core truths.